eposgmbh/Epos.Messaging/README.md

 IServiceProvider theServiceProvider = ...;
 IConnectionFactory theConnectionFactory = new ConnectionFactory { HostName = "localhost" };

+IIntegrationEventSubscriber theSubriber =
-IIntegrationEventRegistry theRegistry = new RabbitMQIntegrationEventRegistry(theServiceProvider, theConnectionFactory);
+    new RabbitMQIntegrationEventSubscriber(theServiceProvider, theConnectionFactory);

-theRegistry.Register<NoteAddedIntegrationEvent, NoteAddedIntegrationEventHandler>();
+theSubscriber.Subscribe<NoteAddedIntegrationEvent, NoteAddedIntegrationEventHandler>();
 ```

-In a real world app you should create a singleton `RabbitMQIntegrationEventRegistry` in your application composition root (eg. `Startup` class).
+In a real world app you should create a singleton `RabbitMQIntegrationEventSubscriber` in your application composition root (eg. `Startup` class).
 For that you can use the `ServiceCollectionExtensions` class.

 ## License